StartMeUp/todo-backend/readme.md

 In this project:

-- project coded in typescript
+- Express project coded in typescript + MongoDB
 - NODE_ENV management at script launch
 - code decoupled and split in various folders for better maintainability: services > controllers > routes
 - route testing with Jest and Supertest